ericaghdz/ericaghdz/README.md

 # <a href="https://www.linkedin.com/in/ericaghdz/">Eric Aguilar-Hernandez</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about cybersecurity and love to learn about new technologies, processes, and procedures that help harden systems.
+From vulnerability management to threat detection, these are some of the projects that have allowed me to work hands-on with enterprise security tools and cultivate a deep understanding of blue team workflows.
+Please feel free to check my projects out--some are still a current work in progress--and see the work I’ve put into enhancing security operations!

 ## ⚠️ Vulnerability Management Projects